Mxs2019/deno-utils/readme.md

 `generateMetaDescription` takes a topic and returns a meta description.

+`generateBlogPost` takes a topic and returns a blog post.
+Optionally pass in a number of paragraphs.
+Each paragraph has a header that is written in markdown (##).

 ### Yext APIs

 `getNearbyEntities` returns a list of nearby entities to a give place